ankit-345/NFT-Card-Component/README.md

 # FRONT-END MENTOR CHALLENGE-3

 - NFT-Card Component
-- I have made this card using HTML, CSS and Javascript.
+- I have made this card using HTML, CSS and Bootstrap.